emmettgb/Neptune.jl/README.md

 ## License

-Pluto.jl is open source!
+Neptune.jl is open source!
 Specifically, it is [MIT Licensed](https://github.com/fonsp/Pluto.jl/blob/master/LICENSE).
 The included sample notebooks have a more permissive license: the [Unlicense](https://github.com/fonsp/Pluto.jl/blob/master/sample/LICENSE).
 This means that you can use sample notebook code however you like - you do not need to credit us!

 Pluto.jl is built by gluing together open source software: